TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 ## Ethical, Professional, and Standards Considerations

-The development of the Audio Actuated Chessboard—a robotic system that enables voice-commanded chess moves, automated piece movement via electromagnets and stepper motors, and integration with chess engines—presents a unique opportunity to blend recreational gaming with accessible technology.
+The development of the Chess 2 Impress Audio Actuated Chessboard—a robotic system that enables voice-commanded chess moves, automated piece movement via electromagnets and stepper motors, and integration with chess engines—presents a unique opportunity to blend recreational gaming with accessible technology.
 This section evaluates the project's ethical implications, professional responsibilities, and adherence to relevant standards, while assessing its broader impacts on culture, society, the environment, public health, public safety, and the economy.
 These considerations have directly shaped the conceptual design, imposing specific constraints, specifications, and practices to ensure responsible innovation.

 ### Ethical Situations Expected to Encounter
 Several ethical challenges may arise during the project lifecycle.
 First, **privacy concerns** stem from the voice recognition component, which processes user audio inputs to interpret chess moves (e.g., "knight to e4").
 Without proper safeguards, this could inadvertently capture unrelated conversations or sensitive data, raising issues of data consent and storage.
 To address this, the design incorporates on-device processing where feasible, and ensures audio is not persistently stored.